 If you have MS, heat intolerance can lead to vision problems.
 This can range from blurred vision to temporary loss of vision.
 A rise in body temperature amplifies the distortion of nerve signals in people with MS. This is referred to as Uhthoff’s phenomenon.
 This worsening of symptoms is only temporary.
 It’s usually resolved by cooling off.

 Heat intolerance may lead to heat exhaustion under severe circumstances.
 Symptoms of heat exhaustion include:

 - body temperature of 104ºF (40ºC) or higher

 - rapid breathing

-If you experience these symptoms in conjunction with heat intolerance, seek medical attention immediately.
-Left untreated, heat exhaustion can lead to heat stroke, and heat stroke can be fatal.
+If you experience these symptoms in addition to heat intolerance, seek medical attention immediately.
+Heat exhaustion can lead to heatstroke if left untreated.
+This can be fatal.

-There are a few things you can do to protect yourself from feeling the effects of heat sensitivity.
-Staying in a cooled environment is one of the best ways to avoid the negative symptoms.
-If you live somewhere that does not have air conditioning and you have MS, you may be able to deduct the cost of your fans and cooling equipment as a medical expense.
+If you live somewhere without air conditioning and you have MS, you may be able to deduct the cost of your fans and cooling equipment as a medical expense.
 This is usually only possible if your doctor has written you a prescription for it.

 If you have heat intolerance due to hyperthyroidism, speak with your doctor about treatment options that may help reduce your sensitivity.
 Depending on the severity of your condition, this may include medications, radioactive iodine, or surgery.